A Living Introduction to Biodiversity, Told Through Butterflies

 📩 Contact Us

-• We love supporting Girl Scouts who are curious about nature, insects, plants, and conservation.
+• We love supporting Girl Scout troops who are working toward badges related to nature, gardening, science, conservation, and environmental stewardship.

 • Conservation begins at home.
 It can be as simple as a single porch pot or as meaningful as a dedicated garden space.